edish-github/Consensus/README.md

 ### Stack

 `Next.js 15` · `TypeScript strict` · `Zustand + immer` · `pdf.js` ·
-`MiniSearch` · `Motion` · `Tailwind v4` · `Vitest` · deployed on `Vercel`
+`MiniSearch` · `Motion` · `Tailwind v4` · `Vitest` · `Vercel`

-No embeddings, by design.
-A semantic index would retrieve marginally better and requires a ~25MB model download that can stall on demo day.
-Over a corpus of five documents, BM25 is sufficient and always loads.
+**No embeddings, deliberately.** A semantic index retrieves marginally better and needs a ~25MB model download that can stall on demo day.
+Over five documents BM25 is sufficient and always loads.

+**pdf.js parses in its own worker, not one I wrote.** The original design called for a Web Worker; pdf.js already runs parsing off the main thread, and nesting workers adds a failure mode for no measured gain.
+Text assembly and chunking stay on the main thread with `await yieldToMain()` between pages — 89 pages ingest with no visible jank.
+The divergence is documented in `ARCHITECTURE.md §10` rather than quietly corrected.

 ---